Ilya-Erokhin/AlfaBankTourProject/docs/Plan.md

 2. Leave the field "Month" empty.
 3. Click on the "Continue" button.

-OR: Under the field "Month" an error message appears in red "Incorrect format", the data is not sent.
+Expected Result: Under the field "Month" an error message appears in red "Incorrect format", the data is not sent.

 **15. Validation of entering 00 in the "Month" field (negative scenario for both forms of payment)**